 In an era where soft rock and pop dominate radio and festival bills, Fat White Family sticks out like a sore thumb.
 A sore, infected thumb, that’s turned green and yellow and might have to be chopped off.
 FWF specialize in shock tactics.
 And they come across as all the more shocking given the general mood in music.

 On that night David Letterman and his audience got a glimpse of the brilliance of the London band.
-It must have left many at home wondering which band had to cancel and how did this band get to be last minute replacement.
+It must have left many at home wondering which band had to cancel and how did this band get to be the last-minute replacement.
+They play Is it raining in your mouth?
 It was a moment that could have happened either by a blatant ignorance of the show’s booking or as a last gasp of rebellion from the show’s host.
-Either way, turns out it was great.
+Either way turns out it was great.